isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

   ``only-in-additional-list`` and deprecated.
 In order to allow users time to migrate class commands will still accept it as input but translate it to ``only-in-additional-list`` on output.
-Eventually support for the old name wil be removed.
+Eventually support for the old name will be removed.